PTB-MR/mrpro/docs/source/data.rst

 In MRpro, we use `torch.Tensors` and "Dataclasses" to store and manage data.
 Dataclasses serve as containers for different tensors, metadata, and other dataclasses, ensuring a consistent and structured approach to data handling.

 For example `mrpro.data.KData` contains complex raw data, trajectory information, and headers.

 Dimensions and Broadcasting Rules
 ---------------------------------
 MRpro follows a consistent convention of using at least 5-dimensional tensors for data representation:

 - K-space data: `(*other, coils, k2, k1, k0)`
-- Real space data: `(*other, coil, z, y, x)`
+- Real space (image) data: `(*other, coils, z, y, x)`

-Here, `*other` represents additional acquisition parameters, such as inversion time or slice.
+Here, `*other` represents additional dimensions, such slice positions, repetitions or cardiac phases.
 Singleton dimensions are enforced for quantities that do not vary along a specific axis, ensuring they are broadcastable.

 For example, a 2D Cartesian trajectory might have:
 - kx field: `(other, coils=1, k2=1, k1=1, k0)`